Summer-Enzhi/RealTalk/README.md

 ## Dataset

-The data used in this project is available at [Kaggle](The dataset link in paper).
+The data used in this project is available at [Harvard Dataverse](The dataset link in paper).